15 Endangered Sea Animals That Need Help in 2024

 When it comes to climate change, we tend to focus on the ways it will affect us.
-While the effects on land are important, climate change will also have a disastrous impact on oceans and ocean life.
+While the effects on land are important, climate change will also have a disastrous impact on oceans and endangered sea animals.
 If you are looking for ways to conserve the ocean, reducing your energy consumption can be one of the most important steps you take.

-Eliminating single-use plastics can be one of the best steps to take if you want to save the ocean.
+Eliminating single-use plastics can be one of the best steps to take if you want to save our seas and protect endangered sea animals because of pollution.
 To start, buy reusable bags instead of using plastic bags when you go shopping.
 You could also stop using plastic straws and disposable plastic cups.

-Beach litter is another problem for the oceans.
+Beach litter is another problem for the oceans as well as endangered marine animals.
 People spend a day at the beach and then leave their trash behind.
 Most of this trash will end up in the ocean, and it can be a problem for sea life.
 To save the ocean, we all need to take the time to care for our beaches.

 First, be a responsible beachgoer.
 Clean up all of your trash when you go to the beach.
 You could also spend a little time cleaning up after others who were not as responsible as you.
-If you want to take saving the ocean to the next level, you could also volunteer with groups that organize beach cleanup days.
+If you want to take saving the ocean and protecting endangered sea animals to the next level, you could also volunteer with groups that organize beach cleanup days.

-Most of us don’t think much of it when we see products that exploit sea animals.
+Most of us don’t think much of it when we see products that exploit endangered sea animals.
 This might include jewelry made from coral shells or items made from sea turtle shells.
 People often encounter these types of products for sale when they go on vacation.
-As attractive as some of these items might be, they are bad for the animals and bad for ocean ecosystems.
+As attractive as some of these items might be, they are bad for endangered marine animals and bad for ocean ecosystems.

-Along with avoiding products that exploit sea life, you could also consider buying products that support ocean conservation.
-Along with the jewelry from Fahlo, shoppers can find a range of products that support ocean conservation causes.
+In addition to avoiding products that exploit sea animals that are going extinct, you could also consider buying products that support ocean conservation.
+Along with the jewelry from Fahlo, shoppers can find a range of products that support conservation of endangered ocean species.

 These are just a few of the things you can do to conserve the oceans.
 Shop our full range of wildlife conservation jewelry for products that contribute to protecting endangered animals.
 You can also learn more about these causes by visiting the websites of our partner organizations.